 Online | Deerfield, IL

-Students will benefit from studying under our world class faculty in the areas of Mission and Evangelism.
+Students will benefit from studying under our world-class faculty in the areas of Mission and Evangelism.
 TEDS professors have a combined experience spanning many cultures, with years of work through different modes of cultural engagement.
 Courses are also taught by outside experts who bring their own highly skilled and unique knowledge to the program.
 Students complete an MA/ICS for many reasons: to deepen their knowledge for ministry or to equip themselves for doctoral studies.
-Flexibility, combined with the accessibility, makes it a great program for anyone engaged in cross-cultural ministry and service.
+Flexibility, combined with accessibility, makes it a great program for anyone engaged in cross-cultural ministry and service.

 A foundation of theology courses is coupled with core courses in mission and intercultural studies along with a generous number of electives and a choice of capstone projects (integrative paper, internship, or thesis) depending on your interests and future plans.
 Courses you will take include the following: